rust-lang/rust-by-example/src/custom_types/enum/testcase_linked_list.md

         match *self {
             // Can't take ownership of the tail, because `self` is borrowed;
             // instead take a reference to the tail
-            // And it'a a non-tail recursive call which may cause stack overflow for long lists.
+            // And it's a non-tail recursive call which may cause stack overflow for long lists.
             Cons(_, ref tail) => 1 + tail.len(),
             // Base Case: An empty list has zero length Nil => 0